 Capture the entire screen to clipboard

 The simplest way to capture a screenshot of the entire screen is to use the keyboard shortcut CTRL + PrtScrn.
-The screenshot can later be pasted in any application.
+The screenshot can later be pasted into any application.
 You can even use this shortcut while using multiple displays.

 Take screenshots using function keys on the laptop